 Before making a hiring decision based on an applicant’s criminal or other background, a prospective employer should confer with its legal counsel to verify if a job offer may be conditioned on passing a background check and if the applicant’s permission is required to perform that check and if the applicant must be given an opportunity to rebut findings.

-Understanding Hawaii Court Records
+Understanding HI Court Records

-Hawaii court records contain public information about criminal and civil cases filed in criminal, district, and circuit courts, as well as from courts that address special matters, such as land use, tax appeals, and family law matters (e.g. estate probate, divorce, births, marriages, and deaths).
-Some matters in court case files may be sealed by operation of law or request of the litigants, in which event the sealed material will not be available for inspection or copying by the public.
+Hawaii court records contain public information about criminal and civil cases filed in criminal, district, and circuit courts, as well as from courts that address special matters, such as land use, tax appeals, and family law matters (e.g., estate probate, divorce, births, marriages, and deaths).

-How Do You Get Court Documents in Hawaii?
+How To Get Court Documents in Hawaii

 Interested parties can go directly to a court to request a Hawaii court record file.
-Alternatively, for most cases filed after October 2019 or for family law court matters filed after April 2022, they can use the Hawaii State Judiciary’s “eCourt Kokuasearch system.
+Alternatively, for most cases filed after October 2019 or for family law court matters filed after April 2022, they can use the Hawaii State Judiciary’s “eCourt Kokua” search system.

 This system allows users to search for pending or closed cases by litigant name, filing date, and case type.
 Search results will show the documents under a specific case that are available for purchase, which a user can accomplish on a separate screen.